carbon-language/carbon-lang/llvm/docs/CodeGenerator.rst

 * the type to use for shift amounts, and

-* various high-level characteristics, like whether it is profitable to turn division by a constant into a multiplication sequence
+* various high-level characteristics, like whether it is profitable to turn division by a constant into a multiplication sequence.

 The ``TargetRegisterInfo`` class
 --------------------------------